 Clients & collaborators range from Grammy winners & platinum-selling artists to independent acts.

-I'm always happy to share my insights into "song-craft".
-From the writing of melodies. . .to arrangements. . .to lyrics. . .to recording, mixing & production. . .if you'd care to share a project with me, I'm happy to listen and provide my honest assessment/feedback (gratis).
+I'm always happy to partner with clients & share my insights into "song-craft" & the art of production.
+From the writing of melodies. . .to arrangements. . .to lyrics. . .to recording, mixing & masteriing. . .if you'd care to share a project with me, I'm happy to listen and provide my honest assessment/feedback (gratis).

 With 20+ years as a NYC-based Producer, Songwriter, Singer & Musician - I am here to help you make it happen.

 Would love to hear from you.
 Click the contact button above to get in touch.

 - Crush & Lovely